Ticker

 • Thrive on consistency and clear communication

-With this foundation, let's examine the most pervasive training myths that could be sabotaging your progress.
+With this foundation in place, let's examine the most pervasive training myths that could be sabotaging your progress.

 Myth #1: Puppies Need Intensive Training Immediately

-The Reality: While early socialization (between 3-16 weeks) is critical for development, expecting a young puppy to master complex commands is unrealistic.
-Their brains are still developing, and their attention spans max out at about 5 minutes per month of age.
+The Reality: While early socialization (between 3 and 16 weeks) is critical for development, expecting a young puppy to master complex commands is unrealistic.
+Their brains are still developing, and their attention spans during training are typically very short.
+A general guideline is approximately 1 minute per month of age (e.g., a 3-month-old puppy can focus on a 3-minute training session), with many trainers recommending maximum sessions of 5 minutes.

 Science-Backed Approach: